hipstersmoothie/only-merge-action/README.md

 # GitHub Actions for NPM

-This Action for [auto-release](https://github.com/hipstersmoothie/auto-release) enables auto releases and PR validation with the `auto-release` command-line client, including publishing to a registry.
+This Action for [auto-release](https://github.com/lisowski/auto-release) enables auto releases and PR validation with the `auto-release` command-line client, including publishing to a registry .

 ## Usage